narasaka/dicto/README.md

     ./install

 ### Usage
-To run dicto, simply type
+* To run dicto, simply type

     dicto

+dicto runs in the background, so you can close your terminal now.

-Select the word you want,
+* Select the word you want,

 ![](selectword.png)